 Hello!
 I’m Sandee Cirian and I’m the project manager for Community Cycles’ Can Do Colorado eBike program.
-This program works to get ebikes into the hands of low-income essential workers at the University of Colorado, Boulder Community Health and two Boulder County Affordable Housing sites, as well as providing Boulder BCycle ebike share access to Boulder Housing Partners residents.
+This program works to get ebikes into the hands of low-income essential workers in 2021 at the University of Colorado, Boulder Community Health and two Boulder County Affordable Housing sites, as well as providing Boulder BCycle ebike share access to Boulder Housing Partners residents.

 It has been great seeing the effort these organizations are putting into making this program a success.
 For example, Boulder Community Health will be building a secure area in which to park ebikes during work shifts.

 In May we worked on creating the application and orientation processes.
 We will be looking for participants who can commit to replacing single-occupancy vehicle trips with their ebike at least three days per week.

 Our goal is participants on ebikes in July with the warm summer weather to get into the rhythm of riding.
 Interestingly, our biggest barrier may be the bike accessory supply chain.
 We are giving participants bike accessories like helmets and locks so they are prepared for safe riding and storage.
 Sue Prant, our Executive Director, is pulling out all the stops to find enough of these items for all participants.